 Audits, reports, and certificates

-Microsoft is required to recertify its cloud services each year to maintain its P-ATO and ATOs.
+Microsoft is required to recertify its cloud services each year to maintain its P-ATOs and ATOs.
 To do so, Microsoft must monitor and assess its security controls continuously, and demonstrate that the security of its services remains in compliance.

-Ramp up your FedRAMP solutions on Azure Government
+Quickly deploy your FedRAMP solutions on Azure Government

 Frequently asked questions